-MR. CHURCHILL.
-To the Editor "The Common Cause."
+MR. CHURCHIEL.

 Madam,-In Mr. Churchill's amazing speech on the debate of July 12th he said: "It would be possible for a prostitute to have a vote, to lose it if she married, yet regain it if divorced," etc. Permit me to ask Mr. Churchill: What about the men with a vote who in 90 cases out of 100 are the makers of prostitutes?
 Let him reply.

 An Indignant Mother, whose innocent daughter was led astray, ruined, and deserted by a Man with a Vote.